cogentcore/core/docs/content/frame.md

 core.NewButton(fr).SetText("Third")
 ```

-You can make a frame add scroll bars when it overflows:
+You can make a frame add scrollbars when it overflows:

 ```Go
 fr := core.NewFrame(b)